RVP FAQ

 What is an Alcohol Impact Area?

-Where can I find out more information regarding rules relating to advertising and “money’s worth” for the manufacturer, importer and wholesaler?
+Where can I find details on the rules for advertising and “money’s worth” for manufacturers, importers, and wholesaler?

 Responsible Vendor Program